 Live Is Alive!See More from Series

-This event is now postponed due to the latest Coronavirus restrictions.
+This event has now been cancelled due to the latest Coronavirus restrictions.
 All ticket holders will be contacted shortly.

 A laid-back evening of subtle moves and tight grooves from jazz, soul, reggae, ska and beat poetry.
 The last event in our series of four socially distanced, fully seated live music events in the Concert Hall

 Dakka Skanks bring hard reggae, ska, dub and punk rhythms together in a fresh style.
 Clara Byrne's mesmerising lead vocal cuts through like a wave of emotion, her lyrical integrity straight from the soul, with serious social and political issues explored through dramatic delivery.

 Initially something of a social call, Super Dupes soon evolved into a zippy set of groovy and diverse material ranging somewhere between funk, jazz, Afrobeat and fusion.
 Super Dupes deliver melodic, hand clapping, foot stomping musical nuggets with passion and aplomb.

 Brighton based band Normanton Street are an unstoppable musical force combining elements of Jazz, Soul, R’n’B and Hip Hop.
 Ned and Nicholson, who play guitar, bass and rhyme respectively, grew up in Bradford making the move to Brighton in 2011.
 Vocal talent from Bristol Phoebe Freya finishes off the trio with sultry vocals.
 The band have had many successes over the last few years and have grown a cult following around the world.